 Ideally, you want to ride together with your group of friends.
 Try to stay together as much as possible and enjoy each others’ company.
 The stronger riders can do more work upfront to help the weaker ones.

 If you don’t have friends, pick the group you want to tag wisely.
 It’s tempting to jump on a faster group, but consider whether you can last the pace to the finish.
 You don’t want to get dropped in the middle of nowhere with many miles to cover.

 Don’t hang out at refuel stations

-All grand fondo events have at least one refueling station.
+All Grand Fondo events have at least one refueling station.
 Usually, there will be several throughout the route, located about 40 miles from each other or at the top of a long climb.

-Resist the temptation of the free foods, as overeating might cause you GI distress further into the ride.
+Resist the temptation of the free foods, as overeating might cause GI distress further into the ride.

 Check your bike

 Check the bike for creaking and components for any wear and replace them if necessary.
-Common things to check are the brake pads, chain, and tires.
+Common things to check are the brake pads, chains, and tires.
 These can be done at home, depending on your bike maintenance skills.